rsalunga29/security-notes/DevSecOps/Kubernetes/Hardening and Security Best Practices.md

 ### Implementing RBAC
 Role-based Access Control (RBAC) in Kubernetes regulates access to a Kubernetes cluster and its resources based on defined roles and permissions.
 These are assigned to users, groups or service accounts.
 RBAC can be configured using a YAML file (same as defining a resource) where specific rules can be defined by declaring the resource type and verbs.
 Verbs are the actions being restricted, such as 'create' and 'get'.
 ### Secrets Management
+A Kubernetes secret is an object used to store sensitive information (like credentials, OAuth tokens or SSH keys).
+Secrets are stored as a base64 encoded string, unencrypted by default.
+For security, it is best to configure encryption at rest.
+Another way to promote secure secrets management in your Kubernetes cluster is to configure the least privilege access to secrets using RBAC.
+### Pod Security Standards (PSS) and Pod Security Admission (PSA)
+Pod Security Standards are used to define security policies at 3 levels (privileged, baseline and restricted) at a namespace or cluster-wide level.
+What these levels mean:
+- **Privileged**: This is a near unrestricted policy (allows for known privilege escalations).
+- **Baseline**: This is a minimally restricted policy and will prevent known privilege escalations (allows deployment of pods with default configuration).
+- **Restricted**: This heavily restricted policy follows the current pod hardening best practices.

+Pod Security Admission (using a Pod Security Admission controller) enforces the Pod Security Standards by intercepting API server requests and applying these policies.

+>Note: Previously, the roles of PSA and PSS were fulfilled using PSPs (Pod Security Policies); however, as of Kubernetes v1.25, these have been removed.